andrew/ultimate-awesome/README.md

 - [awesome-stumpwm](https://github.com/Junker/awesome-stumpwm) - A curated list of high-quality docs/modules/configs for StumpWM.
 - [awesome-Occupancy-research](https://github.com/keithAND2020/awesome-Occupancy-research) - Papers on occupation, including monocular and multi-view in autonomous driving scenarios.
 - [awesome-operations-analytics](https://github.com/kevinkevin556/awesome-operations-analytics) - A curated list of awesome video lectures and learning resources for operations analytics.
+- [awesome-datasets](https://github.com/kili-technology/awesome-datasets) - A comprehensive list of annotated training datasets classified by use case.
 - [awesome-agile](https://github.com/Knowledge21/awesome-agile) - A curated list of agile contents we like based on the 4 agility domains by K21.
 - [awesome-macapps](https://github.com/kyriejoshua/awesome-macapps) - This is the best for me in MBP.
 My favorite macOS apps.
 - [talks](https://github.com/learn-anything/talks) - Awesome Talks .